Tips For Selling Your Unused Stuff

 Make sure the item is centered in the photo.

-Not just horizontally, but vertically as well.
-Most of the apps like OfferUp use a portrait view when you’re using the app to take pictures.
-This means it’ll look like it’s a big vertical image, but the only thing that’s going to be shown in the feed is the middle square portion of that image.
+Not just horizontally but vertically as well.
+Most apps like OfferUp use a portrait view when you take pictures.
+This means the image will look like a big vertical image, but the only thing that’ll be shown in the feed is the middle square portion of that image.

-You want to make sure that the good quality parts are in that center square of the picture so that people will see it when they’re scanning by.
-Keep in mind, though, that when they click on the square, it is going to pull up the whole picture.
-So you still don’t want to have random things in the background.
+You want to make sure that the good-quality parts are in the center square of the picture so that people will see them when they’re scanning by.
+Keep in mind, though, that when they click on the square, it will pull up the whole picture, so you still don’t want random things in the background.

 Don’t Skimp On The Description

 I see this a lot.
 If I’m looking for something and there are multiple versions of the same thing, I’m going to go with the one that has the description.
-The main reason why is because it gives you a peek into the person that you’re going to be dealing with.
+The main reason is that it gives you a peek into the person you’re going to be dealing with.

 There’s a really good chance that you’re going to meet this person somewhere.
 You want to know if they seem like a good standup person!
 Are they saying something shady?
 Does it seem like it’s a scammer or somebody who’s just trying to promote spam?
 You really can gain a lot just from reading the description.

-A lot of people will even leave some really personalized information in the description that makes you feel more connected to the seller like maybe somebody’s selling an item that used to belong to their six-year-old kid and they’re getting rid of it because the six-year-old kid has grown up.
+A lot of people will even leave some really personalized information in the description that makes you feel more connected to the seller.
+For example, maybe somebody’s selling an item that used to belong to their six-year-old kid and is getting rid of it because the six-year-old kid has grown up.
 You can really give yourself a leg up just by having a solid description.

 Not to mention, if you don’t leave descriptions, then you’re leaving things up in the air.
 What size is it?
 What are the dimensions?
 People are going to either take the time to ask you those questions, or they’re just going to skim past and go to the other option.
 You’ll save yourself a lot of time.